-- 3.11 Reception Staff.
-Reception Staff are responsible for: - Forwarding all parental consent forms for headaches to the Appointed Officer who will scan onto SIMS and return to reception staff to file these with the medication in a secure place in Reception. - Administering medication to students as stated on the consent forms. - Receiving new medication for all other conditions from parents and passing onto Appointed Officer for safe storage and filing. - Checking that parents have signed a consent form for new medication brought in and passing to the Appointed officer. - 3.12 External Visits Co-ordinator.
-The External Visits Co-ordinator is responsible for: - Assisting staff with risk assessment for Academy visits and other activities outside of the normal timetable to ensure that students with medical conditions are able to participate in off- site activities. - 3.13 Head of Faculty/Department.
-Heads of Faculty/Department are responsible for: - Communicating necessary information about medical conditions to cover staff. - Communicating necessary information about medical conditions to new teaching staff in their subject at the start of a new academic year or following a set change during the year for a student with a medical need via an agenda item on faculty/departmental meetings. - Ensuring that staff teaching or supporting students with medical conditions in their subject area receive sufficient and suitable training and achieve the necessary level of competency to carry out their role. - Ensuring that they and their staff are familiar with the first aid policy for dealing with an emergency in their classroom or around the Academy. - 3.14 Teaching and Support Staff.
-Teaching and support staff are responsible for: - Ensuring that they are aware of the medical conditions for all the students that they teach/support. - Communicating necessary information about medical conditions to cover staff. - Communicating necessary information about medical conditions to new teaching staff in their subject following a set change during the year. - Undertaking sufficient and suitable training to achieve the necessary level of competency before taking on their role in teaching or supporting students with medical conditions. - Ensure that students with medical conditions are able to participate in all curricular and extra- curricular activities by modifying and adapting risk assessments for lessons and activities to include students with medical conditions. - The day to day management of the medical conditions of students they work with, in line with training received and as set out in IHP and how to deal with these students in an emergency. - Ensuring that they are familiar with the first aid policy for dealing with an emergency in their classroom or around the Academy.
+Assisting staff with risk assessment for Academy visits and other activities outside of the normal timetable to ensure that students with medical conditions are able to participate in off- site activities.

+3.13 Heads of Faculty/Department.
+Heads of Faculty/Department are responsible for:

+- Communicating necessary information about medical conditions to cover staff. - Communicating necessary information about medical conditions to new teaching staff in their subject at the start of a new academic year or following a set change during the year for a student with a medical need via an agenda item on faculty/departmental meetings. - Ensuring that staff teaching or supporting students with medical conditions in their subject area receive sufficient and suitable training and achieve the necessary level of competency to carry out their role. - Ensuring that they and their staff are familiar with the First Aid policy for dealing with an emergency in their classroom or around the Academy.

+3.14 Teaching and Support Staff.
+Teaching and support staff are responsible for:

+- Ensuring that they are aware of the medical conditions for all the students that they teach/support. - Communicating necessary information about medical conditions to cover staff. - Communicating necessary information about medical conditions to new teaching staff in their subject following a set change during the year. - Undertaking sufficient and suitable training to achieve the necessary level of competency before taking on their role in teaching or supporting students with medical conditions. - Ensure that students with medical conditions are able to participate in all curricular and extra- curricular activities by modifying and adapting risk assessments for lessons and activities to include students with medical conditions. - The day to day management of the medical conditions of students they work with, in line with training received and as set out in IHP and how to deal with these students in an emergency - Ensuring that they are familiar with the First Aid policy for dealing with an emergency in their classroom or around the Academy.

-4. Administering of Medicines
+4. Administering of medicines

-4.1 Staff Responsibilities.
-Before administering any medication, the relevant First Aider, Appointed Person or other member of staff must check to see that:
+- 4.1 Staff Responsibilities.
+Before administering any medication, the relevant First Aider; Appointed Person or other member of staff must check to see that:

-- Written consent (Appendix 6 Academy First Aid Policy) from a parent/carer has been received before administering any medicine to a student at the Academy.
+- Written consent (Appendix 6 Academy First Aid Policy) from parents/carers has been received before administering any medicine to a student at school.

-- That the medication is:
+- That the medication is

-- Prescribed for that student.
+- Prescribed for that student

-- In-date.
+- o In-date

-- Labelled.
+- Labelled

-- Provided in the original container as dispensed by a pharmacist and includes instructions for administration, dosage and storage.

-4.2 Academy Responsibilities.
-The Academy will ensure that:

-- Medicines are stored safely. - Students should know where their medicines are at all times. - Written records will be kept of all medicines administered to students, stating what, how much, when and by whom. - Students who are competent to manage their own health needs and medicines, after discussion with parents/carers will be allowed to carry their own medicines and relevant devices or will be allowed to access their medicines for self-medication. - Students who refuse to take their medication or carry out a necessary procedure, staff should not force them to do so, but follow the agreed procedure in the IHP.
-Parents should be informed so that alternative options can be considered. - When no longer required or out of date, medicines should be returned to parents to arrange for their safe disposal.
+- Provided in the original container as dispensed by a pharmacist and includes instructions for administration, dosage and storage1. - 4.2 Academy Responsibilities.
+The Academy will ensure that: - Medicines are stored safely. - Students should know where their medicines are at all times. - Written records will be kept of all medicines administered to students, stating what, how much, when and by whom. - Students who are competent to manage their own health needs and medicines, after discussion with parents/carers will be allowed to carry their own medicines and relevant devices or will be allowed to access their medicines for self-medication. - Students who refuse to take their medication or carry out a necessary procedure, staff should not force them to do so, but follow the agreed procedure in the IHP.
+Parents/carers should be informed so that alternative options can be considered. - When no longer required or out of date, medicines should be returned to parents/carers to arrange for their safe disposal.